FlagOpen/FlagGems/README.md

 | Platform | float16 | float32 | bfloat16 |
 | :---: | :---: | :---: | :---: |
 | Nvidia A100 | ✓ | ✓ | ✓ |

+## Contributions

+If you are interested in contributing to the FlagGems project, please refer to [Contributing.md](https://github.com/FlagOpen/FlagGems/blob/master/Contributing.md).
+Any contributions would be highly appreciated.

 ## Contact us